 - Computer skills

 Expert Hint: According to studies, most large companies use an ATS scanning system.
-Tailoring your resume to a specific job will make your resume ATS compliant.
+Tailoring your resume to a specific job will make sure you have an ATS-friendly resume.
 This will highly increase your chances of getting invited for an interview.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.

 Nail it all with a splash of color, choose a clean font, and highlight your skills in just a few clicks.
 You're the perfect candidate, and we'll prove it.
 Use our resume builder now.

 Now it’s time to spice up your resume education section and make it a reason to hire you.

 Apart from listing your school, degree and graduation date, make sure you also show off your GPA (if above 3.7), awards, scholarships, relevant coursework, and honors.